National Honey Show rules and regulations 2018.

 b) Cut comb honey must be shown in standard UK containers with transparent lids and must have a gross weight between 200g and 255g (7-9oz).

-c) Frames for extraction should be wired and must be shown in protective cases and the comb must be visible from both sides.
+c) Frames for extraction should be wired and must be shown in plain protective cases and the comb must be visible from both sides.

 d) Plastic foundation is not permitted in any class.

 9. Extracted Honey: must be exhibited in plain, clear 454g (1lb) squat jars (glass or plastic) with standard gold lacquered metal, or gold plastic, screw tops or twist-offs and matching, except where otherwise stated.
+See Guidance for Exhibitors.